library(tidyverse) # For ggplot, dplyr, and friends

 theme(panel.grid = element_blank())

 Instead of using a heatmap, we can also use points, which encode the correlation information both as color and as size.
-To do that, we just need to switch geom_tile() to geom_point() and set the size = cor mapping (note the use of the absolute value function):
+To do that, we switch geom_tile() to geom_point(), switch the fill aesthetic to color (and scale_fill_gradient2() to scale_color_gradient2()), and set the size = abs(cor) mapping (note the use of the absolute value function):

 ggplot(things_to_correlate_long,